kmytien/rogue_dungeon/01_dungeonGen/README.md

 # Assignment 1.01 | Dungeon Generation

 - This assignment is for CS 327

 - Here, we are creating and generating the dungeon with requirements listed below
-  - All code is in C.
+  - All code is in C
   - Dungeon measures 80 units in the x (horizontal) direction and 21 units in the y (vertical) direction.
 A standard terminal is 80 × 24, and limiting the dungeon to 21 rows leaves three rows for text, things like gameplay messages and player status, which come later.